nixworks/public/news/2017/11/17/index.md

 ##### Iraqi Civil War (2014-present)
 ### [The Iraqi Army captures the town of Rawa from the Islamic State in Iraq and the Levant (ISIL).
 It was the last town held by ISIL in Iraq. ](/news/2017/11/17/the-iraqi-army-captures-the-town-of-rawa-from-the-islamic-state-in-iraq-and-the-levant-isil-it-was-the-last-town-held-by-isil-in-iraq.md)
-_Context: Iraqi Army, Rawa, Iraqi Civil War (2014-present), Islamic State in Iraq and the Levant_
+_Context: Rawa, Iraqi Army, Islamic State in Iraq and the Levant, Iraqi Civil War (2014-present)_

 ##### 2017 in archaeology
 ### [Mungo Man, the oldest human remains in Australia, is returned to Lake Mungo in outback New South Wales, where he was originally buried. ](/news/2017/11/17/mungo-man-the-oldest-human-remains-in-australia-is-returned-to-lake-mungo-in-outback-new-south-wales-where-he-was-originally-buried.md)
-_Context: Mungo Man, Australia, Lake Mungo, 2017 in archaeology, NSW_
+_Context: Lake Mungo, Mungo Man, 2017 in archaeology, NSW, Australia_

 ##### Disappearance of ARA San Juan
 ### [The Navy of Argentina begins a search for one of its submarines, the "San Juan", which has been out of contact for two days. ](/news/2017/11/17/the-navy-of-argentina-begins-a-search-for-one-of-its-submarines-the-san-juan-which-has-been-out-of-contact-for-two-days.md)